Junaid-Aftab/Non-Uniform-QFT/README.md

 ## Overview

-The **Non-Uniform Quantum Fourier Transform (NUQFT)** extends the standard Quantum Fourier Transform (QFT) to settings where sampling points are **not uniformly spaced**.
+The Non-Uniform Quantum Fourier Transform (NUQFT) extends the standard Quantum Fourier Transform (QFT) to settings where sampling points are not uniformly space.
 Many practical signal processing, imaging, and numerical simulation problems involve irregular sampling grids, making classical and quantum Fourier methods designed for uniform grids insufficient.

-This repository contains a **numerical and algorithmic implementation of the NUQFT framework**, including:
+This repository contains a numerical and algorithmic implementation of the our NUQFT algorithm, including:

-- Classical reference implementations of the **Non-Uniform Discrete Fourier Transform (NUDFT)**
+- Classical reference implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
 - Low-rank factorization routines used to construct efficient NUQFT circuits
 - Quantum-oriented components that simulate the unitary primitives required by the algorithm
-- Experiments validating theoretical predictions such as **low-rank structure and precision scaling**
+- Experiments validating theoretical predictions such as low-rank structure and precision scaling

 The implementation accompanies the research work:

 **Non-Uniform Quantum Fourier Transform – Junaid Aftab, Yuehaw Khoo, Haizhao Yang**
 https://arxiv.org/abs/2602.13472

----

-# Citation

 If you use this repository in academic work, please cite the following paper: